thoas/go-funk/README.rst

 funk.Sum
 ........

-Computes the sum of the values in array.
+Computes the sum of the values in an array.

 .. code-block:: go